 For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
 If the amended joint application is received after the late date, it will be treated as "late".
-The late deadlines for the 2023/24 transfer application process are 2nd December 2022 for secondary and upper applications and 1st February 2023 for reception, junior and middle applications.
-If these dates change, amendments will be published on our website and the HCC admissions web pages at the start of the 2023/24 application process in September 2022.
+The late deadline for the 2025/26 transfer application process is 30 January 2025 for secondary and upper applications and 3 February 2025 for primary, junior and middle applications.
+If these dates change, amendments will be published on the HCC admissions web pages at the start of the 2025/26 application process in September 2024.